IMAGINE-Consortium/imagine/doc/source/components.rst

 Likelihoods define how to quantitatively compare the simulated and measured observables.
-They are represented within IMAGINE by an instance of class derived from :py:class:`imagine.likelihoods.likelihood.Likelihood`.
+They are represented within IMAGINE by an instance of class derived from
+:py:class:`imagine.likelihoods.Likelihood <imagine.likelihoods.likelihood.Likelihood>`.
 There are two pre-implemented subclasses within IMAGINE:

- * :py:class:`imagine.likelihoods.simple_likelihood.SimpleLikelihood`:
+ * :py:class:`imagine.likelihoods.SimpleLikelihood <imagine.likelihoods.simple_likelihood.SimpleLikelihood>`:
    this is the traditional method, which is like a :math:`\chi^2` based on the covariance matrix of the measurements (i.e., noise).
- * :py:class:`imagine.likelihoods.ensemble_likelihood.EnsembleLikelihood`:
+ * :py:class:`imagine.likelihoods.EnsembleLikelihood <imagine.likelihoods.ensemble_likelihood.EnsembleLikelihood>`:
    combines covariance matrices from measurements with the expected galactic variance from models that include a stochastic component.